 You should check the reason for inactivity.
 If you have missed it, then you should followup client on an immediate basis or if it's pending on someone, then you should get things clear asap and perform required activities.
 That way you can save your deals from getting lost.

-Thus you can simply add an activity, send an email, update a field which will reset the rotting cycle and remove the yellow line.
+Thus you can simply add an activity, send an email, update a field which will reset the rotting cycle and change the color back to white.